grafana/mimir/docs/sources/mimir/operators-guide/configure/about-configurations.md

 ## Validate a configuration

 To validate your configuration, run the command `mimir -modules true -config.file <path-to-config-file>`.
-This is useful if you want to validate the configuration in a CI environment before deploying it.
+This is useful if you want to validate the configuration before deploying it.
+You can use the command locally or in a CI environment.
 - If the configuration file is valid, the command exits with a zero exit code and prints the available modules.
 - If the configuration file is invalid, the command exits with a non-zero exit code and prints the error message to standard output.